ammesonb/ubiquiti-config-generator/README.md

 ## Hosts
 The host is the principal item in this configuration.

+You must:
+- For dynamic firewall configuration, specify either an address group and/or IP address
+- Provide numeric ports, or names of valid port groups

+You can:
+- Provide ports to forward (NAT)
+- Provide ports to redirect via hairpin (back to local network instead of exiting the router through WAN, NAT)
+- Specify addresses/ports to allow inbound requests for (firewall)
+- Specify addresses/ports to allow outbound requests to (firewall)

 ## Automatic validations
 The automatic checks for configuration consistency are as follows:
 - Since file names have to be unique, you cannot have two of the same network, interface, firewall, etc